ABOUT NICHE MUSIC GROUP

 NMG creates Amazing Grace Records, a new label dedicated to inspirational music, and signs the Good News Gospel Quartet.

-Stephen Wilde is elected CEO of Niche Music Group.
+Stephen Wilde is elected President of Niche Music Group.
 Amazing Grace Records produces its first audio release: Missa Appassionata: The Bay Ridge Mass.

 Niche Music Group, LLC is a privately held company based in New York City, NY.